AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/optional-features/repelling-blast-xphb.md

 ---
 # Repelling Blast
 *Source: Player's Handbook (2024) p.
 157. Available in the <span title='Systems Reference Document (5.2)'>SRD</span>*

-**Prerequisite**: 2nd Warlock, a Warlock Cantrip That Deals Damage via an Attack Roll Choose one of your known Warlock cantrips that requires an attack roll.
+**Prerequisite**: Level 2, a Warlock Cantrip That Deals Damage via an Attack Roll

+Choose one of your known Warlock cantrips that requires an attack roll.
 When you hit a Large or smaller creature with that cantrip, you can push the creature up to 10 feet straight away from you.

 ## Repeatable